tripathiarpan20/G.O.D/docs/validator_setup.md

 Technically it will work without this connection, but then the subnet is just synthetics.
 Make sure to allow it!

-7. IF YOU ARE DEVVING, ADD THIS (key needs to be upgraded)
+IF YOU ARE DEVVING AND ONLY IF YOU ARE A DEVELOPER, ADD THIS (key needs to be upgraded)
 ```bash
 echo "NINETEEN_API_KEY=<your-nineteen-api-key>" >> .vali.env
 ```